 Chip has been a full-time practicing massage therapist since 2015.
 Starting in 2019, Chip has been on a journey of self-discovery and self-love, which has allowed them to get closer to their intuitive touch.
-Since childhood, Chip recognized an intrinsically deeper sense of others, including their loved ones and past lives, which often presented as a form of anxiety.
+Since childhood, Chip recognized an intrinsically deeper sense of others, including their loved ones and past lives and their ability to feel at a much deeper intuitive level.

 Over time, Chip unlocked years of their own suffering and pain from addiction, trauma, grief, cancer and more.
-Through this journey, Chip found freedom and was able to connect with the special gift of intuitive, therapeutic touch beyond the muscles.
-Chip helps clients navigate through parts of the body that are stuck; from neck pain to indigestion, and from shoulder pain to the Achilles tendon.
+Through this journey, Chip found freedom and was able to connect with the special gift of intuitive, therapeutic touch beyond the muscles and has began to incorporate this into their sessions to help navigate the body at a deeper awareness.
+Of course, only with the permission and intention of the client.

-Chip is able to go beyond the muscles and deeper into a level that helps clients find patterns; from environmental to stuck grief, past life, trauma and beyond.
+Chip is able to go beyond the muscles and deeper into a level that helps clients find patterns; from environmental, emotional, past life, trauma and beyond.

 Chip firmly believes that if the client is able to come in with trust and an open heart then the root of the problem can be presented.
 Chip and the client can work through whatever surfaces, together, while honoring a safe space to heal.
 Sessions can be 45 minutes, or can be 90 minutes or more.
 Chip does not rush the process but is mindful of space and the amount of energy that is needed.

 You will receive the massage and bodywork that is right for you.

 Hover/click on the images below to get more information about each.

 In Amma massage, we work down specific energy meridians throughout your body.
 This style of massage is done on a massage table, and oils are only sometimes used for therapeutic purposes.
 By using tissue manipulation, vibration, and acupressure techniques, Amma massage is great for stimulating the body’s circulatory systems, and promoting healing to the body’s tissues.